-All applicants to the M.A. and M.S. programs must have earned a bachelor's degree from a four-year college.
+All applicants to the M.A., the MAT and the M.S. programs must have earned a bachelor's degree from a four-year college.
 Applicants must also have completed a minimum of twenty-four (24) undergraduate hours in English.
 These must include at least three semester hours of Shakespeare, three of American literature, three of English literature, three of world literature or contemporary literature, three of advanced grammar, and three of advanced composition.